CLI1-chang/PetFect/README.md

 If use IDE, check out if the virtual environment is active or not

 4. In venv mode,
-  - pip install -r requirement.txt
+  - pip install -r requirements.txt
   - run manage.py in IDE
   - If use terminal instead of IDE:
       - export FLASK_APP=manage